-Roasting the banana brings out a softer, sweeter flavour than using it raw, but of course you can use it uncooked if you prefer.
+Roasting bananas brings out a softer, sweeter flavour than using them raw, but of course you can use uncooked banana if you prefer.

 Roasted Banana & Cream Ice Lollies

 - 50 g light brown or Demerara sugar

 - 1/2 tsp vanilla bean paste or 1 tsp vanilla extract (optional)

 For American readers, the closest substitute to double cream is heavy cream; if you can find a non UHT version, so much the better.

 Wrap the unpeeled bananas individually in foil and roast at 200 °C (400 °F) for half an hour.